Proceeds of Crime (POCA)

 **We are happy to undertake work in this area at Legal Aid rates.

-For confidential information about how Forths can assist you in Proceeds of Crime (POCA) cases, contact a member of our team on 0113 387 5670.
+For information about how Forths Forensic Accountants can assist in Proceeds of Crime (POCA) cases, contact a member of our team on 0113 387 5670.

 Alternatively you can send an email to firstname.lastname@example.org or fill out an Enquiry Form and a member of our team will contact you at the earliest possible convenience.